Anthony (father of 3): Hey, girls?

 Anthony: Preparation for our meals is a time for our family to come together and talk about our day, talk about our evening ahead and talk about the food that we’re eating.
 So, it’s just a time to come together and communicate as a family on a very relaxed environment – in a very relaxed environment, yeah.

 Let’s put the skin on here.
 Do you want to come with me and we’ll wash the lettuce?
 Do you want Daddy to cut the skin off it?
 You know what to do, shorty?

 Girl: I do.

-Anthony: We see the importance of instilling all of these things into our children so that they can be independent in the future. <to girls> See it’s white down the bottom.
+See, it’s white down the bottom.
 That means it’s cooked through that far.
 So what we’ve got to do is wait until it’s white like that, about there, and then we’ll flip it over and cook the other half.
-Alright?.
+All right?